tieujason330/seniordesign/README.md

 Running `grunt test` will run the unit tests with karma.

 ## Run
-Running `grunt serve` will serve the application, autoreload on
+Running `grunt serve` will serve the application, autoreload on.
+Runs on http://localhost:9000/